Cleveland Medical Malpractice Lawyer

 Statute of Limitations for Ohio Medical Malpractice Lawsuits

 A statute of limitations is a law that sets the amount of time an injured victim has to file a lawsuit.
-In the state of Ohio, an injured patient who is seeking compensation in a medical malpractice case has one year to take legal action.
+In Ohio, an injured patient seeking compensation in a medical malpractice case has one year to take legal action.
 Ohio Revised Code 2305.113 details that the one-year time frame begins either when you discovered or reasonably should have discovered the injury or when your relationship with the medical professional ends, whichever occurs later.

-Talk to an Experienced Medical Malpractice Attorney in Cleveland Today
+Talk to an Experienced Medical Malpractice Lawyer in Cleveland Today

-If you or a loved one has been a victim of negligent medical care and needs the assistance of a qualified medical malpractice lawyer, contact Slater & Zurz LLP today.
+If you or a loved one has been a victim of negligent medical care and needs the assistance of a qualified Cleveland personal injury attorney, contact Slater & Zurz LLP today.
 We know what it takes to successfully take on insurance companies and get you your rightful compensation.
 Let us put our decades of experience to work for you to protect your rights and bring you justice.
 We offer free initial consultations to ensure you receive the sound legal advice you need.
 Under Ohio law, injured parties only have one year from the date of injury to take legal action against a negligent party.
 So act now.
-Call 888.534.4850 today to arrange a free consultation with one of our skilled Cleveland medical malpractice att
+Call (440)557-2861 today to arrange a free consultation with one of our skilled Cleveland medical malpractice att